johancz/Molnapplikationer-Blogg/_posts/2021-10-01-files-in-the-cloud.markdown

 ### Azure Storage

-#### How did I get the numbers when I estimated the costs for Azure Storage
+#### How did I get the numbers when I estimated the costs for Azure Storage?

 With `1,000` users who each upload `100 MB` every day, this equals `0.1 TB` of data uploaded each month.